Chronic Myeloid Leukemia (CML): Tests After Diagnosis

 Cytogenetics.
 For this test, cells are grown in a lab for a week or more.
 The chromosomes inside the cells are then stained with special dyes and viewed with a microscope.
 Major problems in the chromosomes can often be seen with this test.
 But smaller changes may not be visible.

 Polymerase chain reaction (PCR).
 This is a very sensitive test that can detect very low levels of leukemia cells in a test sample.
 It works by increasing the amount of genetic material in a sample so that it can be detected.
-This test can find small levels of chromosome changes that other tests can’t find.
+This test can find even small levels of chromosome changes.

 Working with your healthcare provider